 - Spend an afternoon playing with unsheltered and sheltered animals.

 - Many shelters allow kids to practice reading and other language skills by sitting outside of kennels and reading to attentive animals.
 The calming voice is helpful to the animal and builds the child’s confidence.

 - Zoo Atlanta: Boo at the Zoo – Pebble Tossers has been participating for over 6 years.
 Volunteers dress up and are assigned to a certain animal exhibit.
 They give out candy and inform visiting families about said animals.
 Boo at the Zoo starts in late October.
 More information can be found at zooatlanta.org.

 - Georgia House Rabbit Society: This organization takes in rabbits from foster families, individuals who can no longer care for them, and those that need socialization.
 Calm, young volunteers are able to help socialize and interact with some of the rabbits.
-Learn more at www.houserabbitga.com.
+Learn more at Georgia House Rabbit Society

-- Fur Kids: Representatives from Fur Kids bring puppies to assisted living centers.
-Volunteers invite residents to come down and play with the puppies for many of the benefits listed previously.
+- Furkids: Furkids operates the largest cage-free, no-kill shelter for cats in the Southeast and Sadie’s Place, a no-kill shelter for rescued dogs.
+Representatives from Furkids bring puppies to assisted living centers.
+A program we participate with them on is Pet Therapy with the elders at A.G.
+Rhodes.
+Our volunteers invite residents to come down and play with the puppies.
 This experience is great for both younger volunteers and seniors; it elicits positive conversations, brings joy and fulfillment, and keeps seniors young.
-Learn more at furkids.org/volunteer/.
+Learn more at Furkids.